KEITH'S MECCANO PAGE

 (Good newsletters are produced by several groups around the world, including one in Ontario (Canadian Meccanotes?) and the Southern California Meccano and Erector Club - check the Internet (some links above).)

-In the last decade the 100th anniversary of Meccano and the 20th anniversary of MCBC occurred.
+The 100th anniversary of Meccano and the 20th anniversary of MCBC have past.

 RELATIVES

 Other toy products were produced by Meccano company.
-Dinky Toy cast vehicle models are the best known, but there were others like Bayko building blocks., Hornby trains, speedboats, and even chemistry sets.
+Dinky Toy cast vehicle models are the best known, but there were others like Bayko panel building set, a bricks system like (both Meccano's and a competitor's did not match the precision of Lego's moulding), Hornby trains of various sizes, clockwork-powered speedboats, and even chemistry sets.
+(Hey, an old historian said that every boy needed a Meccano set, a chemistry set, and a history book.
+Today girls play with Meccano too. ;-)

 Please advise Keith if any links don't work - sites change.